Government Property Awards 2025

 • Gone above and beyond their BAU, volunteering their time and expertise to help others

-• Stepped in when others look away, filling a need that’s not being met, and created spaces at the heart of
+• Stepped in when others look away, filling a need that’s not being met, and created spaces at the heart of communities where lives are transformed.

 • Supporting others with career progression or academic achievement.